 Life has not been monochromatic.
 Even the womb was a colorful ride.
-While my mom was pregnant with me, our family was out and a negligent driver railed into our car at high speed.
+While my mom was pregnant with me, a negligent driver railed into our family car at high speed.
 My mom was catapulted from the car into a muddied ditch and knocked unconscious.
 The collision’s force rolled our car and its 1.5 tons of steel just missed crushing her.
-Doctors were concerned that I’d have serious complications.
-I arrived unscathed - though this collision might explain why I’m coined an anomaly.
+Doctors thought that I’d have serious complications.
+I arrived unscathed - although this could be argued since I see life differently than most.

 In Canada as a curious pre-teen, I accompanied my dad to prisons for his work.
 Inside dank penitentiary walls we shared meals with hard-core criminals.
 My father extended grace to those alienated by society.
 Through my dad's example, I learned the value of kindness (and why inmates use plastic forks and knives).

 Leaving home at seventeen, I toted grandpa’s tattered alligator suitcase and an adventuresome spirit.
 After graduating university in Southern California, I took off to explore the globe.
 I hiked through a Venezuelan jungle with loin-clothed natives, climbed the Great Wall of China, observed geishas in Japan, and explored Europe…